scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ScalarDB transactions normally execute in a single transaction manager instance.
 In that case, you begin a transaction, execute CRUD operations, and commit the transaction in the same transaction manager instance.

-In addition to the normal transactions, ScalarDB also supports two-phase commit style transactions called *Two-phase Commit Transactions*.
+In addition to normal transactions, ScalarDB also supports two-phase-commit-style transactions called *Two-phase Commit Transactions*.
 Two-phase Commit Transactions execute a transaction that spans multiple transaction manager instances.
-The transaction manager instances can be in the same process/applications or in different processes/applications.
+The transaction manager instances can be in the same process/application or in different processes/applications.
 For example, if you have transaction manager instances in multiple microservices, you can execute a transaction that spans multiple microservices.

 In Two-phase Commit Transactions, there are two roles, a coordinator and a participant, that collaboratively execute a single transaction.
 A coordinator process and participant processes all have different transaction manager instances.
 The coordinator process first begins a transaction, and the participant processes join the transaction.
-And after executing CRUD operations, the coordinator process and the participant processes execute the two-phase commit protocol to commit the transaction.
+After executing CRUD operations, the coordinator process and the participant processes execute the two-phase commit protocol to commit the transaction.

 ## Configuration